The Introduction of Solidity

 - Dapps.
 The programming language allows developers to formulate their own decentralized applications.
 You can download all kinds of apps from the app store, from games to fitness and banking.
 Dapps are the same.
 The main difference is that they are open source and do not have mediators.
 Just as the apps in the Apple App Store are built to run on iOS, Dapps on Ethereum are built to operate on Solidity.

 - Smart contracts.
 Dapps have shreds of code known as smart contracts.
 They help people exchange money, stocks, property, and almost anything of value, subject to individual orders.
 This eliminates the demand for an expensive third party such as a notary.

 - ICO.
 Developers can also create their personal tokens and launch ICOs right on Ethereum.
 These symbols are known as ERC20 tokens.

-Smart contracts present a safe, simple and reliable medium for various sources which have involvement of two sides to make a deal on something.
+Smart contracts present a safe, simple, and reliable medium for various sources which have the involvement of two sides to make a deal on something.

 Contracts support complex member variables in hierarchical mapping and structures.